Detecting Where Effects Occur by Testing Hypotheses in Order: Where do block-level effects occur?

 Two traditions of research address heterogeneous treatment effects.
 One estimates conditional average treatment effects as functions of observed covariates \autocite[e.g.][]{wager2018estimation, hahn2020bayesian}.
 The other studies the distribution of individual effects directly, asking how many units benefited and by how much \autocite[e.g.][]{heckman1997, kim2025acic}.
 Our work is closer to the second tradition: rather than asking which covariates moderate effects, we ask which experimental blocks or groups of blocks show detectable effects.
 Where covariate-based approaches focus on columns of the data matrix, we focus on rows --- the sites, cohorts, and schools where effects did or did not occur.
 The approaches are complementary; detections could guide subsequent covariate-based investigation of \emph{why} effects vary.
-A related question arises when sites differ not only in treatment effects but in local ecological conditions that confound between-site comparisons. \textcite{hong2025multisite} develop methods to isolate organizational effectiveness from such confounding in multisite trials using parametric models and empirical bayes style statistical inference.
+A related question arises when sites differ not only in treatment effects but in local ecological conditions that confound between-site comparisons. \textcite{hong2025multisite} develop methods to isolate organizational effectiveness from such confounding in multisite trials using parametric models and empirical Bayes style statistical inference.

 We focus on block-randomized experiments with two treatment arms and roughly continuous outcomes using randomization-based statistical inference.
-The results generalize to binary outcomes and multi-arm trials directly, although we do not engage those designs in our simulations or application.
+The results extend to binary outcomes and multi-arm trials --- the conditions ask only for valid randomization-based tests at each node, which those designs also supply --- although we do not engage them in our simulations or application.
+We also take the tree structure as fixed by the experiment's administrative design --- the nesting of blocks within cohorts, sites, and districts.
+Constructing a tree from data when no such hierarchy exists is a separate problem; we have implemented several data-based splitting algorithms but leave their theoretical development to future work.